The JCH Tokyo Camera Shopping Guide (Updated for 2022)

 If you are coming in the winter be prepared for it to be bitterly cold.
 The light will be amazing though, very bright and beautiful golden hours.

 Carry cash, it is a very safe city.
-ATM’s can be problematic (language or availability) so always have some cash.
+ATM’s can be problematic (language or availability) so always have some cash, though it has got better in recent years.
 Often stores will offer a discount for cash too.
 Money talks.

 I hope this makes things a lot easier for you all and that you have a fantastic time if you are coming to Tokyo.
 Shoot, eat and enjoy.